 It is through this office that those involved in any building or development would obtain a Zoning Certificate of Compliance, a document necessary in order to obtain a Building Permit from the County.
 Additionally, the Planning and Zoning Office does provide property owners and lending institutions with Zoning Letters of Compliance as requested.

 Copies of the Zoning Ordinance and Subdivision Regulations can be found in the Lake George Town Code.
 Click to view the Town Code.
 Applications for Site Plan Review, Zoning Variances, Land Use Permits, or Septic Permits can be downloaded from this page (below).
-The Planning and Zoning Office also handles stormwater issues and complaints, among many other planning real
+The Planning and Zoning Office also handles stormwater issues and complaints, among many other planning real property items.

 Septic Initiative Program